TheM1ddleM1n/Waddle/README.md

 - Custom skin picker with equipped-state guard
 - Draggable widget positions persist across reloads
 - Anti-AFK only fires when pointer is locked, LRU cache for face/player images
+- Comment: you have to run token/skin.js FIRST (on my MBskin repo) before this will work!

 ### [6.9] — Bug Fixes
 - HP bar no longer bleeds health from previous target on switch